San Jose Alcohol and Drug Use Statistics

 Yes, health insurance typically covers addiction treatment in San Jose.
 But the extent of coverage depends on several factors, including your policy’s behavioral health benefits, your needs, and whether your program provider is in-network with your plan.

 The Affordable Care Act regards substance abuse help as an essential health service.
 The act requires private insurers to provide some form of addiction treatment coverage to policyholders.

 Some of the most popular private health insurance providers with California coverage include:

 - United Health

-Your particular health insurance plan will determine your coverage level, out-of-pocket costs, and which drug rehabs are in your provider network.
+Your particular health insurance plan will determine your coverage level, out-of-pocket costs, and which centers are in your provider network.

 Medicaid is an insurance program partially funded by the federal government and each state.
 Individual states administer this type of insurance, which provides health coverage for eligible low-income adults and people with disabilities.
 It also provides coverage for pregnant women and the elderly.

-All Medicaid plans provide some degree of coverage for drug or alcohol rehab.
+All Medicaid plans provide some degree of coverage for drug or alcohol rehab in San Jose.
 Still, the extent of coverage varies by state, and provider.5 Federal guidelines require Medicaid to comply with the Mental Health Parity and Addiction Equity Act.
-This act ensures that insurance plans provide equal coverage for both substance misuse/mental health disorders and other health conditions.6
+This act ensures that insurance plans provide equal coverage for both substance abuse/mental health disorders and other health conditions.6

 - Behavioral health services